poliprojects/apc-project/README.md

     specifications of the new test

 ## Adding new Runge-Kutta methods
-To introduce a new Runge-Kutta method exploiting the RK or adapRK class it's enough to provide the Butcher's tableau in the function ```initialize_solver``` inside ```RuntimeUtils.cpp``` (default values are, respectively, the ones of FE and adapHeun)
+* To introduce a new Runge-Kutta method exploiting the RK or adapRK class, it's enough to provide the appropriate Butcher's tableau in the function
+    ```initialize_solver``` inside the ```RuntimeUtils.cpp``` file (default
+    values are the ones for FE and adapHeun, respectively)